HomeDing/homeding.github.io/sensors/sensors.md

 ## Sensor Elements with impulse/frequency transfers

-Instead of providing a analog level some sensors provide impulses with a timing or a impulse patterns.
+Instead of providing an analog level some sensors provide impulses with a timing or a impulse patterns.

 To communicate with these sensors and actors special libraries and elements are used that implement the specific interface and interpretation of the given data.